 This way, you’ll end up with a clear idea of which specific tools you need and what they actually achieve.
 Ultimately, this will help you choose the right email marketing software for you, based on the features you need.

-You can check out our top ten email marketing platforms for 2019 for a look at some of the best options on the market right now.
+You can check out our top ten email marketing platforms for a look at some of the best options on the market right now.

 Email marketing design tools